 TL;DR

 - While it’s appropriate to reflect on someone’s legacy, it’s rude to do this before people have had a chance to grieve when someone was assassinated.
-My bad.
+My bad for not giving people time to grieve.

 Yesterday I posted a short video which reported to be snippets of Charlie talking about what’s most important to him.
 I thought both critics and fans would benefit from it, especially, those of faith.
-Charlie noted that if he was to be remembered for one thing, it would be “courage for his faith”.
+Charlie noted that if he was to be remembered for one thing, it would be courageous in his faith.
 He acknowledged that there is a long list of things he has done wrong AND that thankfully, God’s grace covers it all.
+We all need grace.
+As Jesus asked as people were going to stone the women caught in adultery… “Let him who is without sin among you be the first to throw a stone at her.”
+No one threw a stone.

 In the video Charlie went on to say at the end of the day what matters is relations with God, family, friends, and truth.
 On these points I agree with Charlie 100%.
 I have earlier written about why I believe faith, truth, and love are absolutely central to the best life, the life God would have us live.